Louisville bank employee livestreamed attack that killed 5

 “These are irreplaceable, amazing individuals that a terrible act of violence tore from all of us,” the governor said.

 Beshear spoke as the investigation in Louisville continued and police searched for a motive.
-Crime scene investigators could be seen marking and photographing numerous bullet holes in the windows near the bank’s front door.
+Crime scene investigators could be seen marking and photographing numerous bullet holes in the windows near the front door of the bank, not far from Waterfront Park and minor league ballpark Louisville Slugger Field.

 As part of the investigation, police descended on the neighborhood where the suspect lived, about 5 miles (8 kilometers) south of the downtown shooting.
 The street was blocked as federal and local officers talked to residents.
 One home was cordoned off with caution tape.
 Kami Cooper, who lives in the neighborhood, said she didn’t recall ever meeting the suspect but said it’s an unnerving feeling to have lived on the same street as someone who could do such a thing.